Data Retention & Compression Lifecycle Automation

 with psycopg.connect(conn_str) as conn:

-# Find chunks eligible for archival via the supported information view.
+# Step 1: find chunks eligible for archival via the supported view.

 with conn.cursor() as cur: